This disease can be crippling, especially in medium and large dogs like Labrador Retrievers.

 There are no exceptions.

-If the breeder of the puppy you intend to buy has not tested her bitch and/or has not ensured that the stud dog was tested, you need to walk away.
+If the breeder of the puppy you intend to buy has not tested her bitch and/or has not ensured that the stud dog was tested, you need to walk away from that particular litter of pups.

 Here’s the reason: Labradors are the most popular pedigree dog breed in the UK and in the USA.